Queer Parent Paralympians All Earn Medals

 Asya Miller won silver with the U.S. goalball team, her fourth goalball Paralympics medal (for a total of 1 gold, 2 silver, and 2 bronze) and fifth Paralympics medal overall.
 (She earned a bronze in track and field in the 2000 Games.)
 Her son is 10 years old.

 Moran Samuel won silver in single sculls for Israel, after carrying her country’s flag in the opening ceremonies.
-She has also competed in wheelchair basketball, winning gold at the 2012 Games in London and silver in Rio.
+She has also competed in wheelchair basketball at the national level.
 Her son is 5 years old.

 Finally, not a queer parent but raised by two moms is Tatyana McFadden, who won her 20th Paralympic medal—8th gold—and set her 3rd world record!
 There’s also a great new picture book about her.